changeworld/azure-docs.ja-jp/articles/connectors/connectors-create-api-sharepointonline.md

 <properties
-pageTitle="ロジック アプリで SharePoint Online コネクタを使用する方法 | Microsoft Azure" description="SharePoint Online コネクタを使用するロジック アプリを作成して、SharePoint でリストを管理します。"
-services="logic-apps"
+pageTitle="Learn how to use the SharePoint Online connector in logic apps | Microsoft Azure" description="Create logic apps with the SharePoint Online connector to mange lists on SharePoint." services="logic-apps"
 documentationCenter=".net,nodejs,java"
 authors="msftman"
 manager="erikre"
 editor=""
 tags="connectors" />